 At La Ponche, expect a remarkable gourmet experience.
 As you dine, take pleasure in the view, which owner Simone Duckstein has preserved since pre-WWII.
 Francois Sagan, the author of Bonjour Tristesse, was famously photographed here, and Pablo Picasso is said to have sat on the La Ponche terrace for hours sipping anisette.

 L’Auberge des Maures

-This renowned restaurant in Saint Tropez is a favorite among visitors and locals alike.
+This renowned restaurant Auberge in Saint Tropez is a favourite among visitors and locals alike.
 It’s the town’s oldest restaurant.
-This beautiful old Provençal house serves gourmet dishes, which you can savor on its fantastic terrace.
+This beautiful old Provençal house serves gourmet dishes, which you can savour on its fantastic terrace.
 Greta Garbo, David Nixen, Brigitte Bardot and Charlie Chaplin were among its regular visitors.

 La Vague d’Or, La Terrace, La Résidence de la Pinède